Friday, 9 November 2018

 It's a given that most couples have disagreements.

 But at least one study shows that when disagreements about money come more frequently than arguments about other things, the couple is more likely to split.
 The 2012 National Survey of Families and Households concluded that money arguments are more symbolic of power and equality in the relationship.
-Even if money fights aren't as frequent, they are more often more intense and emotionally charged, says Kristy Archuleta, a licensed marriage and family counselor, editor of Journal of Financial Therapy, and associate professor of Personal Financial Planning at Kansas State University.
+Even if money fights aren't as frequent, they are more often more intense and emotionally charged, says Kristy Archuleta, a licensed marriage and family counselor, editor of Journal of Financial Therapy, and associate professor at the Institute of Personal Financial Planning at Kansas State University.

 "We all have a relationship to money," says Archuleta.
 "Those relationships—or the relationship to money and our feelings about money—are often unconscious.
 We're not really maybe aware of how we even feel about money.
 When someone triggers some sort of reaction to money from us, we react."

 But not every fight will result in a trip to the divorce attorney; some money issues are relevant and some are not.

 “It differs for each couple," says Sonya Britt, a certified financial planner, program director of Personal Financial Planning at Kansas State University, and one of the study's authors.
 "Arguments are generally tied to differences in personal values.
 It is unlikely that a couple would have the exact same values about every issue, so they are bound to have disagreements about how to spend their money.
 This is not a problem as long as the couple can come to a resolution about how to allocate their resources toward different priorities."

 Money behaviors and beliefs are often deep-rooted and difficult to change, and fighting about money rarely addresses basic underlying issues.
 “Everyone has a different level of being able to process emotions and feelings about money," Archuleta says.